 8. Boost your mood

 Aerobic exercise may ease the gloominess of depression, reduce the tension associated with anxiety and promote relaxation.
 It can improve your mental well-being and your self-esteem.
 It can also improve your sleep.

 9. Stay active and independent as you age

 Aerobic exercise keeps your muscles strong, which can help you maintain mobility as you get older.
 Exercise can also lower the risk of falls and injuries from falls in older adults.
 And it can improve your quality of life.

 Aerobic exercise also keeps your mind sharp.
-Studies have found that regular physical activity may help protect memory, reasoning, judgment and thinking skills (cognitive function) in older adults, and may improve cognitive function in young adults.
-Some studies suggest that it can even help prevent the onset of dementia and improve cognition in people with dementia.
+Regular physical activity may help protect memory, reasoning, judgment and thinking skills (cognitive function) in older adults.
+It may also improve cognitive function in children and young adults.
+It can even help prevent the onset of dementia and improve cognition in people with dementia.

 10. Live longer